 It’s understandable why people were terrified of catching it, and it was contagious, spread through skin contact, coughing or sneezing.
 Extreme measures were put in place to prevent the spread.
 Lepers had to wear a covering cloak and wherever they went had to ring a bell to warn others of their coming.
 No sympathy was afforded.
 The affliction was seen as divine judgement for a sinful life.[xiii]
 Just imagine how this must have felt.
 Shunned by your family and friends and left to fend for yourself at a time of great need.

 This disease came in various forms.
 One was known as the ‘King’s Evil’, an infection of the lymph nodes in the neck causing them to swell to grotesque sizes.
 Another type is pulmonary tuberculosis which provokes an increasingly violent cough.
 The disease eats away at your resistance until at last you succumb to exhaustion and die.
+By far one of the nastiest diseases of the Middle Ages.

 TB could be contracted in different ways.
 The most common was drinking infected cows milk.
 It was also transmitted aerially through talking, coughing, sneezing.
 The only effective remedy was to keep up your strength.[xiv]